 - Performances and recordings with Ron Carter, Jimmy Heath, James Newton, James Moody, Bobby Watson, Antonio Hart, Winard Harper, Cindy Blackman, Vanessa Rubin, Cecil Bridgewater, Talib Kibwe (T.K.
 Blue), Don Braden, Robin Eubanks, Leon Lee Dorsey, the Canton Symphony Orchestra, and the Cleveland Philharmonic Orchestra

-- Works performed by the Cavani String Quartet at Merken Hall in New York and the Britt Festival, the Cleveland Chamber Symphony, Savion Glover, and the Canton Symphony Orchestra
+- Works performed by the Cavani String Quartet, the Cleveland Chamber Symphony, Savion Glover, and the Canton Symphony Orchestra

-- Recordings include On the Real, Miles Away...Wayne in Heavy, and Who Sez?
+- Albums include On the Real, Miles Away...Wayne in Heavy, and Who Sez?

 In Their Own Words